 Airtightness Testing leads to better on-site work practice, communication between onsite trades, significantly and critically improved energy-efficient design, not to mention the additional benefit of much required, quality control, to building in general.

 At what cost

 A gap in the buildings Airtightness layer multiplies the energy consumption for heating per m2 many times.
-An Airtight building not only lends itself to tremendous reductions in CO2 emissions, it also leads to a more healthy and comfortable home for the homeowner and a greater level of confidence and trust in the builder, leading to a win-win situation all round.
-Intelligent Airtightness, such as that achievable through the Pro Clima System, can be achieved at a fraction of one percent of the total build cost and allows for significant savings to be made on energy costs and potential structural repairs, through-out the lifetime of the building.
+An Airtight building not only lends itself to tremendous reductions in CO2 emissions, but it also leads to a more healthy and comfortable home for the homeowner and a greater level of confidence and trust in the builder, leading to a win-win situation all round.
+Intelligent Airtightness, such as that achievable through the Pro Clima system, can be achieved at a fraction of one per cent of the total build cost and allows for significant savings to be made on energy costs and potential structural repairs, throughout the lifetime of the building.

 A sufficiently airtight home is the only way that ANY insulation, can actually work to 100% of its ability.
-Thankfully, currently there is a justified focus on renewable energy sources for our homes and offices.
+Thankfully, currently, there is a justified focus on renewable energy sources for our homes and offices.
 This is to be commended.
 However, if the building is not Airtight, the energy, still escapes, in many ways defeating the initial purpose.
-Until our building regulations seriously addresses this issue, a lack of Airtightness will always be the primary leak in our heating budgets, causing un-necessary energy loss, strain on our pockets, potential structural damage, and additional environmental damage in a time of precarious balance, not to mention the negative impact on our own health.
+Until our building regulations seriously address this issue, a lack of Airtightness will always be the primary leak in our heating budgets, causing unnecessary energy loss, the strain on our pockets, potential structural damage, and additional environmental damage in a time of precarious balance, not to mention the negative impact on our own health.